Viewley Hill Marvelous Me App

 Our key objective in using the Pupil Premium Grant is to close the disadvantage gap between pupil groups.
 We want all children to have high self-esteem; to stand shoulder-to-shoulder with their peers from other areas and to achieve well, attaining high standards.
 For some of our children there are significant barriers to learning, such as complex family situations, poor language and communication skills, a lack of confidence and self-esteem and poor mental health.
 All of these can impact on a child’s ability to have a positive self-image and make good progress.

 However, this in no way implies that eligibility for free school meals is directly linked to low success at school or challenging home circumstances.
-As our proportion of FSM is so high (more than two thirds of the school community), our Pupil Premium Grant supports children right across the ability range in school to ensure that every individual child meets their potential.
+As our proportion of FSM is so high (two thirds of the school community), our Pupil Premium Grant supports children right across the ability range in school to ensure that every individual child has the opportunity to fulfil their potential.

 Closing the disadvantage gap at Viewley Hill Academy